aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 ![accept replace cors apigw](images/accept-replace-cors.png)

-Click “Yes, replace existing values” if prompted.
+Click **Yes, replace existing values** if prompted.

 Repeat the same step once more time, this time choosing `health` as the resource.

-Next we will deploy the API – this is done from the “Actions” pull-down, selecting “Deploy API”
+Next we will deploy the API – this is done from the “Actions” pull-down, selecting *Deploy API*

 ![deploy api to prod](images/deploy-api-prod.png)

-Then select “New Stage” for Deployment Stage and enter the Stage Name of `prod` and click **Deploy**.
+Then select *New Stage* for Deployment Stage and enter the Stage Name of `prod` and click **Deploy**.
 Note that this needs to be all lowercase or you will run into problems later on.

 ![deploy api to prod](images/deploy-api-prod-new-stage.png)